Select Language:

 If you’re using self-harm as a way to deal with your feelings, it’s important that you talk to someone and seek help.
 The below confidential services can support you:

-• NHS Mental Health Crisis Support Line, call 111 and press option 2.
+• NHS Mental Health Crisis Support Line, call 111 and press the mental health option.

 • Emotional Wellbeing Hub for support if you live in East and West Suffolk.
-Or go to Just One Norfolk for support if you live in Lowestoft or Waveney.
+Or go to Just One Number for support if you live in Lowestoft or Waveney.

 • Kooth – Confidential online chat service.